B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/rulesen.md

 - When you give important information about the organization you are part of to another organization or the police and you are caught IC doing these things.
 - When you accumulate too many criminal records and receive life imprisonment.
 - When you commit suicide and cannot be saved.
+- When you are being chased by the police and you intentionally drown yourself.

 Following a CK, <span style="color: red">the following are lost</span>: